 In the cannabis and hemp CBD space, we’re in an industry that is known for using influencers to promote products.

-But is it worth it?
+But is it worth adding an influencer marketing program to market CBD?
 What do you need to know to get started?

 Joining us to share with us best practices of influencer marketing is Christine Scherping, Founder of Friend of a Friend PR.
 You won’t want to miss this episode!

 ➡️ Why you shouldn’t chase BSOs (Bright, Shiny, Object)

 ➡️ Creative ways to partner with content creators

 ➡️ Who are influencers?
 They’re much more than their social media platform

 ➡️ The top three things you need to know before you work with influencers/content creators

 Welcome to Cannabis Marketing Live – All Puff.
 No Fluff!

 Influencer marketing has earned its place as one of the most effective ways to grow brand awareness and sales.
 But creating positive brand awareness through influencer marketing is not an easy feat.